schklom/Mirror-workflows/README.md

-## SimplyTranslate Engines
+## SimplyTranslate

-The core part of SimplyTranslate that actually gets the data from translation websites.

-Note that this is a work-in-progress rewrite of https://codeberg.org/SimpleWeb/SimplyTranslate-Engines in Go.
-Much work remains until this rewrite will replace the original Python repository.
+This is a work-in-progress rewrite of https://codeberg.org/SimpleWeb/SimplyTranslate-Engines and https://codeberg.org/SimpleWeb/SimplyTranslate-Web in Go (yes, in one repo).
+Much work remains until this rewrite will replace the original Python repositories.

 ### License

-SimplyTranslate Engines is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+SimplyTranslate is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.